FierceThundr/wttg2-integration-installer/README.md

 # wttg2-integration-installer

-[Warning] This script is currently outdated and lacks steps necessary for proper installation
+[Warning] This script is currently not being updated, but will still work as of version 1.3 of WTTG2+

 The program in this repository is an installation script for a mod for Welcome to the Game 2 created by nasko222n.